Skip to main content

 From a recent inspection: "Front rotors visibly grooved, out of spec.
 Replacing pads alone would eat the new pads quickly."
 Photos of the grooved rotor went to the customer's phone alongside the micrometer reading.
 Pads + rotors paired — done in one visit.

-• Rotor thickness measured with a micrometer — compared to factory spec
+• Rotor thickness measured with a micrometer — compared to both the discard spec and the machine-to limit

 • Photo report covers rotor face, edge, and inboard side — every angle